daniel3735928559/mango/libmango/README.md

 ## Components

-A libmango implementation generally consists of code that handles the following tasks (whether as separate files or as :
+A libmango implementation generally consists of code that handles the following tasks (whether as separate files, functions, or just pieces of one large blob of code, but in principle it should be easy to swap out methods of transporting data, serialising, or whatever; if someone wants to do all of their transport by carrier pigeon and serialise messages as XML RPC calls, then that should be made easy):

 * Transport: Sending and receiving actual data (currently, via ZeroMQ).